Medical School Competencies and

 - Participate in the care of patients as an integrated member of an effective health care team.

-The Larner College of Medicine requires successful completion of three levels of study before the Doctor of Medicine degree is awarded.
+The Robert Larner, M.D.
+College of Medicine at The University of Vermont requires successful completion of three levels of study before the Doctor of Medicine degree is awarded.
 The curriculum is continually updated based on innovation and evaluation by students and faculty members; however, the basic concept of developing outstanding practitioners remains constant.
-The rules and guidelines set forth in the Medical Student Handbook have been formulated to ensure that students are able to meet these competencies and assure the public and the medical profession that graduates can fulfill their duties as physicians.
+The rules and guidelines set forth in the Medical Student Handbook have been formulated to ensure that students are able to meet these competencies and related objectives to assure the public and the medical profession that graduates can fulfill their duties as physicians.

 Applicability of the Policy